+- 5.1 All options that were considered by the NDP steering group during the development of their plan have been assessed as part of the SEA and the summary matrix of the assessment can be found in Table B2 at Appendix 4.

+- 5.2 The options covered were as follows;

+- Do nothing

+- Rely upon the Rural Areas Plan

+- Neighbourhood Plan with allocated sites and settlement boundaries

+- Individual /small groups of dwellings

+- Small groups of dwellings

+- Up to 10 dwellings

+- Over 10 dwellings

+- Development within the settlement boundary

+- Development within or adjacent to the settlement boundary

+- Locate development within Adforton

+- Locate development within Brampton Bryan

+- Locate development within Lingen

+- Locate development within Walford

+- Spread development between 4 settlements

+- Spread development between 3 settlements

+- Spread development between 2 settlements

+- Development in one settlement

+- Land to rear of Chapel, Lingen

+- Land off the B4530, Walford

+- Land off the Lingen Road, Walford

+- · Land at the nursery, Lingen

+- Land at Turn Farm, Lingen

+- Land south of Walford

-- 5.1 All options that were considered by the NDP steering group during the development of their plan have been assessed as part of the SEA and the summary matrix of the assessment can be found in Table B2 at Appendix 4. - 5.2 The options covered were as follows; - Do nothing - Rely upon the Rural Areas Plan - Neighbourhood Plan with allocated sites and settlement boundaries - A 'do nothing' option was also considered, i.e. not undertaking an NDP, however this was disregarded at an early stage by the Parish Council as it was considered this would provide no opportunity for the local community to be involved in determining where development might take place. - Regarding the option to rely on the Rural Areas Plan, the Parish Council considered that this relies on Herefordshire Council producing this quickly which could not be guaranteed.
+- 5.3 A 'do nothing' option was also considered, i.e. not undertaking an NDP, however this was disregarded at an early stage by the Parish Council as it was considered this would provide no opportunity for the local community to be involved in determining where development might take place.

+- Regarding the option to rely on the Rural Areas Plan, the Parish Council considered that this relies on Herefordshire Council producing this quickly which could not be guaranteed.
 The level of community involvement would be led than could be undertaken locally.
-However this option would have provided positive effects on the SEA baseline. - 5.5 The final option of producing a neighbourhood plan was chosen as the preferred option by the parish council.
-This will have equal benefits within regards to the SEA objectives and have policies and proposals produced locally.
+However this option would have provided positive effects on the SEA baseline.